-- No eating restrictions – Since the implants are fused with the surrounding bone, they hold the dental restoration securely in place.
-You will be able to chew almost any kind of food and consume a healthy diet.
-Alternative restorations come with a list of food that must be avoided; including many healthy options.
+- No eating restrictions – Since the implants are fused with the surrounding bone, they securely hold the dental restoration.
+You can chew almost any kind of food and consume a healthy diet.
+Alternative restorations come with a list of food that must be avoided, including many healthy options.

 Dental implants are the best solution for tooth loss, but there are a few downsides.

-- They will cost more – As the number one solution for missing teeth, there is a lot of time, planning, and materials involved.
-The cost of all this will add up to be more than most other teeth replacement options in the beginning.
+- They will cost more – As the number one solution for missing teeth, a lot of time, planning, and materials are involved.
+The cost of all this will add up to more than most other teeth replacement options initially.
 However, it is worth noting that the cost to maintain and replace other restorations may exceed the cost of dental implants over a span of many years.

-- The process is lengthy – The surgical implantation is just the first step.
-You have to wait for the implant posts to fully fuse with the surrounding bone.
+- The process is lengthy – Surgical implantation is just the first step.
+You must wait for the implant posts to fully fuse with the surrounding bone.
 Only then can the permanent restoration be placed.
 This could take anywhere from three to six months.
-Also, if you require any treatments before surgery, such as gum disease therapy, the process will take even longer.
-Other restorations will ready in less than a month.
+Also, the process will take even longer if you require any treatments before surgery, such as gum disease therapy.
+Other restorations will be ready in less than a month.

-- Surgery is necessary – The implants will need to be surgically placed into the jaw bone.
+- Surgery is necessary – The implants must be surgically placed into the jaw bone.
 This involves a surgical procedure and may require a second minor surgery to attach the abutments.
-If you are not healthy enough to undergo surgery, then you will not qualify for teeth implants.
+If you are not healthy enough to undergo surgery, you will not qualify for teeth implants.